Edge Is The Limit

 Greek vases - another example of painting nearly without borders and in three dimensions - were as much of a common painting surface as today's stretched canvasses.
-Additionally they turned out to be very durable despite the stoneware’s breaking nature.

 Portable and Holy

-In the face of developing bourgeois class, religious schisms and thaws, the need for secular paintings has increased.
+In the face of developing bourgeois class, religious schisms and thaws, the need for secular themes has increased.
 Market development meant that art could also become a commodity.
 The use of sailcloth as a canvas helped in the practical solution of the problem of storage, durability and image format.
 Thanks to the possibility of rolling the canvases, the image format could be increased.
-A life-size portrait of a monarch on horseback could now be easily transported from place to place.
+A life-size portrait of a long chinned monarch on horseback could now be easily transported from place to place.

-Returns To The 3D
+Back To The Cave

-Let us now fast forward the tape of art history by several hundred years.
+Let us now fast forward the tape of art history through several hundred years.
 Around the middle of the last century, the borders of paintings and their surroundings began to blur again.
 Piet Mondrian, in the most developed period of his painting, focused on the repetition of horizontal and vertical lines as if the interior of the painting became the echo of its exterior.
 To his "infinity game" Mondrian not only invites the content within the frame, but also the surrounding architecture of the room, building, city, space and time.

 The Curse of a Finite Image